Yukinoroh/FSLangPatch/README.md

 + tr (Turkish)

-After execution of the program, please check the log.txt file to make sure everything went well.
+The program asks user to indicate the location of the Firestorm installation, then adds/replaces some files, and patch some others.

-Aditionally, this tool can be used to patch or replace any XML file.
+After execution of the program, the result of the patching can be checked in a log.txt file.

 ===[Català]===